Text by Mara G. Haseltine

-SARS Inhibited celebrates and illustrates the groundbreaking discovery made in 2002-2003, by an international team of scientists, of a mechanism that could potentially lead to a drug discovery- stopping the SARS virus from self- replicating.
+SARS Inhibited celebrates and illustrates the groundbreaking discovery made in 2002-2003, by an international team of scientists, of a mechanism that could potentially lead to drug discovery- stopping the SARS virus from self-replicating.
 This mechanism of inhibition could stop the SARS-CoV in its tracks.
-Today mankind is faced with an offshoot of SARS CoV, SARS-CoV-2 is the causative agent for COVID-19.
-These viruses share 82 per cent identical RNA sequence, which means both they are Corona viruses and function in the same way.
+Today mankind is faced with an offshoot of SARS-CoV; SARS-CoV-2 is the causative agent for COVID-19.
+These viruses share 82 per cent identical RNA sequence, which means they are Coronaviruses and function similarly.
 It could mean the mechanism portrayed in SARS Inhibited has the potential to apply to all Corona Viruses – including the virus responsible for COVID-19.
-In other words, these antiviral drugs apply to all Corona viruses.
+In other words, these antiviral drugs apply to all Coronaviruses.

 Mara G. Haseltine: Rolf, we had the amazing luck of running into each other at Biopolis Epicenter in Singapore just as I finished installing SARS Inhibited ….as a scientist, how did it feel to see your discovery as an outsized 12-meter bronze sculpture emerging from a pool of water and flashing in the tropical sun for the for the first time?